larntz/lemmy-directory/content/community/lemmy.world/mobilewallpaper.md

 ---
 title: "Mobile Wallpaper"
 name: "mobilewallpaper"
 description: "**Description**This is a community for sharing mobile wallpapers.
 Please post most accessible link for download.
 Websites link Pinterest require an account and login for access, so would not be ideal.
-Post from image hosting sites to not overload the hosting space of the lemmy.world servers.
-Such as:https://postimages.org/https://imgbox.comhttps://imgur.comhttps://pixelfed.social/https://www.dropbox.com/basic**Rules**- 1) Must include artist/source.
+Upload images directly to post, or other direct link. **Rules**- 1) Must include artist/source.
 The artist created the thing and should get the credit for their effort.
 You can use a [Google Image](https://images.google.com/) search to find the artist.
 If the artist is not found, put “Source unknown” in the text. - 2) Do not post NSFW content. - 3) Include the resolution in title, the [OLED] tag for true black backgrounds, and [AI] for AI-generated images. - 4) Images must be in portrait orientation or high definition enough to be zoomed and still be used as a mobile wallpaper. *(Credits: Banner from [Louis Coyle](https://dribbble.com/shots/12078823-The-Valley), icon from [Anggara](https://www.flaticon.com/free-icons/gallery))*"
 type: community
-date: "2023-06-16 22:57:16"
+date: "2023-06-19 11:36:39"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/mobilewallpaper"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 540
+subscribers: 696
-posts: 36
+posts: 46
-comments: 21
+comments: 35
-weight: 36
+weight: 46
 dau: 1
-wau: 18
+wau: 27
-mau: 21
+mau: 30
 instances:
 - "lemmy_world"
 tags: